oregon coast

 Willamette National Forest

-Nearby on Highway 20, some of Oregon’s largest Alaska yellow cedars grow scattered on a scenic mountain basin.
-The Echo Basin Trail (or Echo Mountain Tail) is an underutilized and sparsely maintained trail remarkable for its handful of huge cedars and for the flower bloom that envelopes the forest during the summer.
+Nearby on Highway 20, some of Oregon’s largest Alaska yellow cedars grow, scattered on a scenic mountain basin.
+The Echo Basin Trail (or Echo Mountain Trail) is an underutilized and sparsely maintained trail, remarkable for its handful of huge cedars and for the flower bloom that envelopes the forest during the summer.

 Hackleman Old Growth Grove